sass/sass/accepted/module-system.changes.md

   rather than after.
 This ensures that the clause with unbounded length comes last if both are present.

+* Imported forwarded members now take precedence over members that were defined in the local file prior to the `@import`.

 * Describe how to resolve built-in global functions and mixins.

 ## Draft 5